simcesplatform/simcesplatform.github.io/markdown/energy_run-ev-charging-demo.md

 ## Starting the simulation run

-To start the EV charging demo demo scenario simulation, use Bash compatible terminal to navigate to the `platform` folder and use the command
+To start the EV charging demo scenario simulation, use Bash compatible terminal to navigate to the `platform` folder and use the command

     :::bash
     source start_simulation.sh simulation_configuration_ev_charging.yml